astral-keks/powershell-workbench/README.md

 # Workbench for PowerShell

-Workbench is a command line tool (launcher) and a set of PowerShell commands which allow users manage workspaces, run applications in a manner similar to PowerShell commands (e.g. using pipelined input) and automatically load PowerShell modules.
+Workbench is a PowerShell module which allows users manage workspaces, run applications in a manner similar to PowerShell commands (e.g. using pipelined input) and automatically load other PowerShell modules.

 Under development!